Warm and comforting, this Italian Pastina is my family's go-to meal when you're feeling under the weather or need a quick pick me up.

 Pastina is probably the smallest type of pasta you can buy and it looks like little stars.
 Maybe that's why my kids, nieces and nephews all wanted the same thing when they were sick because they were "cute" little pasta shapes.

-This recipe makes two cups, takes about ten minutes from start to finish and provides hours worth of smiles. ~Enjoy!
+It takes about ten minutes to make from start to finish and provides hours worth of smiles. ~Enjoy!

 - 2 c.
 Water